EDUCBA Logo

 Conclusion

-HBase is one of the NoSQL column-oriented distributed databases in apache.
+Apache HBase represents one of the column-oriented distributed databases in the NoSQL domain.
 While comparing with Hadoop or Hive, HBase performs better for retrieving fewer records.
-So, in this article, we discussed HBase architecture, and it’s important components.
+So, in this article, we discussed HBase architecture and its essential components.

 Recommended Articles